 Boiled Peanut Butter Cookies

-I was looking at my ‘The Gift of Southern Cooking’ cookbook by Edna Lewis and Scott Peacock when I saw this recipe for boiled peanut butter cookies.
+I was looking at my ‘The Gift of Southern Cooking’ cookbook by Edna Lewis and Scott Peacock when I saw a recipe for boiled peanut butter cookies.
 I used to make these in high school!
 They were one of my favorites, but for some reason, I don’t think I’ve made them since.
-Av loves chocolate and peanut butter, so I figured he’d like these too.

 Recipe: